thoughtfull-clojure/argus/README.md

 JSON](https://www.mongodb.com/docs/manual/reference/mongodb-extended-json/#std-label-mongodb-extended-json-v2)
 format.
 DynamoDB has [Data Type Descriptors](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypeDescriptors).
-Neither of these user extensible and available as external an library.
+Neither of these are user extensible and available as external an library.

 The [jsonista](https://github.com/metosin/jsonista/tree/master?tab=readme-ov-file#tagged-json)
 library has an object mapper for reading and writing arbitrary tagged JSON data, but it is a JVM-only library.

 In the Clojure/Script world there are two other ways to use tagged values (EDN and Transit), so one could reasonably ask why another library/format/etc.?
-In particular Argus overlaps with Transit.
+In particular argus overlaps with Transit.
+Like Transit, argus embraces JSON for its universality.
+And like Transit, argus tags data and is extensible.

 ### What argus does